IsaacAbell647/ict302-1/content/posts/vishing.md

 - Refuse to provide information
 - Call back on your own terms

-Stay skeptical, trust your instincts, and remember: if it sounds urgent and scary, it's probably a scam!
+Trust your instincts, and remember: if it sounds urgent and scary, it's probably a scam!